DATED Monday 15th November 2021

 9.1.1 The cost of all production work required to produce the Content including concepts, design, film production, artwork, photography, model and props fees, recordings, the services of performers, block-making, typesetting and print work.

 9.1.2 Production costs involved in the preparation of packaging, labels and cartons, exhibition and display materials, booklets, sales letters, product publicity and other promotional materials or services as may be prepared or suggested by ARMSTRONG and agreed by the Client.

 9.1.3 All costs incurred in the packing, despatch, transport and mailing of all production, promotional, advertising, press relations and other media or special projects incurred in the carrying out of the Client’s Services or instructions and safeguarding the Client’s interests.

-9.1.4 All costs incurred in taking legal or other advice and undertaking trade mark or other searches and enquiries, as agreed by the parties from time to time;
+9.1.4 All costs incurred in taking legal or other advice, as agreed by the parties from time to time;

 9.1.5 All travel, hotels, subsistence and other related expenses, incurred by ARMSTRONG personnel in the carrying out of the Client Services.

 9.1.6 Any other item agreed between the parties in writing.